Finding the right anti-ageing treatment can be confusing, there are so many on offer it’s hard to know which one is right for you.

 We’re no stranger to trends in the beauty industry and while some come and go, the latest to hit the medical aesthetic scene looks like it will be sticking around for good.
 We’re talking PDO Mono Threads, the innovative new treatment that promises tighter, plumper skin, and it delivers.
+I tried it an I loved it but I wanted to dive into exactly what PDO threads are and how they are used to lift and tighten the skin.

 You may have seen images on Instagram and be wondering what the benefit of sticking around a hundred needles into your face at one time is but PDO mono threads are actually a minimally invasive procedure with little downtime and big beauty benefits.